SridharRamesh/HowSridharThinks/_math/SequentCalculiVsNaturalDeduction.md

 I think the name "sequent calculus" has led many people awry.
 It's a bad name for emphasizing the salient difference; it draws attention to the wrong detail.

-[TODO: Speak about cut elimination as ways of reducing terms to normal forms (in the sense of maximally beta-reduced and eta-expanded); frame this 2-categorically for adjunctions in general; do other posts on proofs of normalization and confluence for lambda calculus, on using scone categories, and so on]
+[TODO: Speak about cut elimination as ways of reducing terms to normal forms (in the sense of maximally beta-reduced and eta-expanded); frame this 2-categorically for adjunctions in general (see the work of Kosta Dosen); do other posts on proofs of normalization and confluence for lambda calculus, on using scone categories, and so on]